L

 - uɬ ixíʔ sxaʔtúsčəlx This one was their leader (PS)

-Lakes name (for man or woman?)
-Sx̌əstqin̓
+Lakes name, Sinixt name Sx̌əstqin̓

 level land sxíƛ̓laʔxʷ